Improving Schroeppel and Shamir's Algorithm for Subset Sum via Orthogonal Vectors: Omitted proofs

-For the running time, observe that every pair $(a,b) \in A \times B$ will be added and removed from $Q$ exactly once.
-Hence the total running time of all calls to $\inc.\nextel$ is $\Ot(|A||B|)$. \end{proof} The datastructure of Lemma~\ref{alg:inc} can be used for an efficient $4$-SUM algorithm:\footnote{See Appendix~\ref{sec:problems} for problem definitions.} Lemma~\ref{alg:inc} \begin{lemma} An instance $A,B,C,D,t$ of $4$-SUM with $|A|=|B|=|C|=|D|=N$ can be solved using $\Ot(N^2)$ time and $\Ot(N)$ space. \end{lemma} \begin{proof} The idea is to simulate standard linear search routine on sets $A+B$ and $C+D$.
-Use Lemma~\ref{alg:inc} to enumerate $A+B$ in increasing order and $C+D$ in decreasing order.
-In any iteration with current itema $x \in A+B$ and $y \in C + D$, compare $x+y$ with $t$.
+\begin{lemma} An instance $A,B,C,D,t$ of $4$-SUM with $|A|=|B|=|C|=|D|=N$ can be solved using $\Ot(N^2)$ time and $\Ot(N)$ space. \end{lemma} \begin{proof} The idea is to simulate a standard linear search routine on sets $A+B$ and $C+D$.
+Use Lemma~\ref{lem:sumsetenum} to enumerate $A+B$ in increasing order and $C+D$ in decreasing order.
+In any iteration with current items $x \in A+B$ and $y \in C + D$, compare $x+y$ with $t$.
 If $x+y=t$ output YES.
 Otherwise, if $x+y < t$, query the next (larger) element of $A+B$, and if $x+y> t$ query the next (smaller) element of $C+D$ and iterate.
 If this terminates output NO. It is easy to see that this is always correct and runs in the required time and space bounds. \end{proof} \begin{theorem}[\cite{schroeppel}] Given a set $S$ of $n$ positive integers and a target $t \in \nat$.
 In $\Os(2^{n/2})$ time and $\Os(2^{n/4})$ space we can determine if there exists $S' \subseteq S$, such that $w(S') = t$. \end{theorem} \begin{proof} First, arbitrarily partition the input weights into sets $A_1, A_2,A_3,A_4$ with $|A_1|=|A_2|=|A_3|=|A_4| = n/4$.
 Next enumerate and store for every $i \in \{1,\ldots,4\}$ the sets:

 Observe, that $|\mathcal{A}_i| = 2^{n/4}$.
 We can construct and store $\mathcal{A}_i$ for every $i \in \{1,\ldots,4\}$ in $\Os(2^{n/4})$ time and space.
 Now, we solve the 4-SUM instance with sets $\mathcal{A}_1,\ldots,\mathcal{A}_4$ and target $t$ using the algorithm from Lemma~\ref{ref:4sum}.
 Because we can solve an instance of 4-SUM of $N$ integers in $\Ot(N^2)$ time and $\Ot(N)$ space and an instance size is $N = 2^{n/4}$, the algorithm runs in $\Os(2^{n/2})$ time and $\Os(2^{n/4})$ space.
 For the correctness, assume that $S' \subseteq S$ with $w(S') = t$.
 Note that $A_i \cap S' \in \mathcal{A}_i$ for every $i \in \{1,\ldots,4\}$.
 Therefore 4-SUM algorithm answers \emph{yes} if there exists $S' \subseteq S$ with $w(S')=t$.
 The other direction of correctness is trivial. \end{proof}